grsw7790/GSweeneyFinal/codeDoc.md

 STMPE811_TouchData AppLCDpoll();
 ```
 ####  AppDispBoard(), AppRedMove(), AppYellowMove()
-These three functions simply call other function from lower in the hierarchy, AppRedMove() and AppYellowMove() have the colors pre-defined as you
+These three functions simply call other functions from lower in the hierarchy, AppRedMove() and AppYellowMove() have the colors predefined as you
 might guess.

 #### AI_Helper()